better-airhorn/better-airhorn/README.md

 Just to put this into perspective, a 2 hours long podcast can be compressed into 90MB, so its safe to say that you wont run out of space soon for all your favorite sounds

-### Voice Commands
-Do you also hate typing a command whenever you want to play a sound?

-me too, thats why this bot can listen for voice commands, try it out!
-`$listen` and then clearly say `alexa, (short pause) play sad`

 ## Contributing

 Please follow the [commit message convention](./.github/COMMIT_CONVENTION.md)